Media Cloud for WordPress

 Note that these are the general instructions for converting WordPress image URLs to imgix.
 Depending on your WordPress setup, you may need to do more than just edit the database values.

 Media Cloud allows for automatically applying the parameters auto=format,compress for all imgix images in your WordPress site.

 If you need to set other parameters on a global level, you can do so by setting up default parameters in your Source.

 As of WordPress 4.4, srcsets are automatically generated using the different sizes that are generated in WordPress.

 It's recommended to edit the WordPress template files to ensure that the sizes attribute is set to display the images at the correct dimensions on your site.

-- Superbig Craft PluginA plugin for the Craft CMS that adds full access to the imgix API for manipulating imagesPHP 8 a month ago
+- Superbig Craft PluginA plugin for the Craft CMS that adds full access to the imgix API for manipulating imagesPHP 8 17 days ago